 Before setting up your business, research your local market to understand the needs of your potential customers.
 Potential customers include homeowners trying to sell their properties and real estate agents.
 For example, if your local market is affluent, you may have to invest in costly items.
 On the other hand, if you live in a working-class neighborhood, you may make homes more attractive by utilizing existing pieces.
 You should also understand your market’s popular design and architectural trends to include them while remodeling.

 Pick a business name that reflects your work ethic and appeals to your customers.
 Do not rush to come up with a name because it plays a crucial role in first impressions.
+Consider incorporating words that convey a sense of style, elegance, and a commitment to enhancing the visual appeal of homes.
 Also, check your state’s website to see if the business name you want to operate under is available.
 If yes, register your name with the secretary of state’s office.

 To operate legally, you should apply for business licenses and permits.
 However, those vary based on the location of your business.
 Nonetheless, a home staging business may need a sales tax permit and an employer identification number (EIN) to hire employees regardless of your state or town.

 As mentioned previously, starting your home staging company doesn’t require a lot of investing.
 However, if you need capital, you may want to head over to the bank and get financing.
-While you’re there, you may also want to open a business bank account to separate your personal expenses from business expenses.
-Finally, make sure to pay back your loan on time to improve your business credit score .
+While you’re there, you may also want to open a business bank account to separate your personal and business expenses.
+Finally, make sure to pay back your loan on time to improve your business credit score.

-Consider getting general liability insurance, professional liability insurance, and workers’ compensation insurance.
+To protect your operations, it is wise to invest in home staging business insurance.
+Consider getting general liability, professional liability, and workers’ compensation insurance for your home staging business.
 The first one will protect you from third-party bodily injury claims and property damage.
 The second will protect your business from claims of professional errors or negligence that result in a financial loss.
 The third one will cover expenses your business might face if an employee were ever hurt while working.
-You should also have a crisis management plan to rebound after a blow.

 If you want to purchase your own furniture and décor, you may have to invest in storage space.
 Find a convenient storage space for you, and make sure that it is climate-controlled to keep the pieces safe.